-The following guideline will assist in determining whether a particular Electronic Real Estate Transfer Return (eRETR) Receipt warrants rejection of a conveyance from recordation.
+The following guidelines assist in determining whether a particular Electronic Real Estate Transfer Return (eRETR) Receipt warrants rejection of a conveyance from recordation.

-- Ensure that the Receipt belongs to the document being recorded and is in the proper county as you will not be able to "Add recording information" if the Receipt and document are for another county.
+- Ensure the receipt belongs to the document being recorded and is in the proper county.
+You cannot "Add recording information" if the receipt and document are for a different county.

-All items: Document to be recorded, Receipt, payment (if due), weatherization papers (if needed).
-The Receipt, under Instruction 2 will have a list of the items needed.
+All items – document to be recorded, receipt, payment (if due).
+The receipt, under Instruction (2), has a list of the items needed.

-Transfer fee amount, if due, is the same as the amount on the check or other method of payment.
-Note for some transfers, there may be a fee due and an exemption.
+Transfer fee amount (if due) – is the same as the amount on the check or other payment method.
+Note: For some transfers, there may be a fee due and an exemption.

-All grantors and grantees named on the document are on the Receipt.
-Exceptions:
+All grantors and grantees named on the document are on the receipt

-- Husband and wife with the same last name may have both first names on the first name line and only one social number is required.
+- Husband and wife with the same last name may have both first names on the first name line and only one social security number is required

-All parcels listed on the document are on the Receipt.
+All parcels listed on the document are on the receipt.
 When there are five or fewer parcels, each must be listed in a separate parcel section (Add Parcel).
-When there are more than five, the first five must be listed separately under "Parcels" and the remainder may be listed separately here or listed under the "Short legal description".
+When there are more than five, the first five must be listed separately under "Parcels" and the remainder may be listed separately here or listed under the "Legal description."
 If your county does not require parcel numbers on the document (they are required on the return), you can verify the property using the legal description.
 The return does not require a legal description when the Subdivision/Condominium section is completed, unless there are more than five parcels and the additional parcels are listed here.

-If any information on the Receipt has been changed in any way, such as being crossed out or white out, with information inserted or added, REJECT the recording.
-Changing information on the RECEIPT creates an inconsistency with the information on the eRETR.
-It is acceptable to have signatures or initials written on the Receipt, so long as the data is not changed in any way.
+reject the recording.
+Changing information on the receipt creates inconsistency with the information on the eRETR.
+Signatures or initials may be written on the receipt, as long as the data is not changed in any way.

-All data such as a complete legal description, all grantors, and all grantees must be entered on eRETR.
+All data (ex: complete legal description, all grantors, and all grantees) must be entered on eRETR.

-The following items are not "rejects."
-However; they may result in an audit by DOR.
+If the following items occur, they are not "rejects."
+However, they may result in a DOR audit.

 - Does the tax bill address appear correct and consistent with the grantee's or agent's information?

 - Does the transfer fee exemption appear correct?
-Generally, exemptions 2 and 8m will apply when the type of transfer is a sale and an exemption is taken.
+Generally, exemptions 2 and 8m apply when the transfer type is a sale and an exemption is taken.

-VERIFY the document number and the date recorded before submitting data.
+- Verify the document number and date recorded before submitting data